aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/automate-smhp-slurm/README.md

 ### Configuration

-During execution, you'll be prompted to provide the following information:
+During execution, you will provide the following information:

 - Name of the SageMaker VPC CloudFormation stack (default: sagemaker-hyperpod)
 - Confirmation if you deployed the optional hyperpod-observability CloudFormation stack